-Pursuant to the CIC Severance Plan, certain eligible employees, including Ms. Goldstein and Mr. Krauss, may receive certain benefits upon a termination of employment either by the Company without "cause" or voluntarily for "good reason," in either case during the 12-month period following a change in control of the Company.
-The benefits that the NEOs may become entitled to receive upon a qualifying termination of employment under the CIC Severance Plan consist of the following:
+Pursuant to the CIC Severance Plan, certain eligible employees, including Ms. Goldstein and, prior to his departure, Mr. Krauss, may receive certain benefits upon a termination of employment either by the Company without "cause" or voluntarily for "good reason," in either case during the 12-month period following a change in control of the Company.
+The benefits that Ms. Goldstein would be and, prior to his departure, Mr. Krauss would have been, entitled to receive upon a qualifying termination of employment under the CIC Severance Plan consist of the following: